Dotneteer/spectnetide/README.md

 Probably is less mature than most of the ZX Spectrum emulators with longer past &mdash; Nevertheless, this project has some unique features:

+* __Unit tests for Z80 code (New, in progress!)__.
+I'm working on a Z80 test language that allows you to define and run unit tests for your Z80 code.
 * __Requires no configuration__.
 You start the IDE, create a ZX Spectrum project, and everything is ready to work.
 * __The code is well commented and harnessed with unit tests__.
 I plan to add a lot of documentation that helps you understand how to design and develop such an emulator.
 I also plan articles about Visual Studio 2017 extensibility.